IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 - [Volume replication limitations](#volume-replication-limitations)
 - [Volume snapshot limitations](#volume-snapshot-limitations)

-## IBM® DS8000® usage limitations
+## IBM DS8000® usage limitations

-When using the CSI driver with IBM DS8000 family storage systems:
+When using the CSI driver with IBM DS8000® family storage systems:
-- Connectivity limits on the storage side might be reached with IBM DS8000 family products due to too many open connections.
+- Connectivity limits on the storage side might be reached with IBM DS8000® family products due to too many open connections.
 This occurs due to connection closing lag times from the storage side.
 - There is a limit of 11 FlashCopy relationships per volume (including all snapshots and clones).
 - HostDefiner is not supported.

-## IBM® Storage Virtualize Family usage limitations
+## IBM Storage Virtualize® family usage limitations

-When using the CSI driver with IBM Storage Virtualize family storage systems:
+When using the CSI driver with IBM Storage Virtualize® family storage systems:
 - CSI will only allow up to 511 LUN connections to each storage system (even if multiple StorageClass objects are defined to different pools on the same storage system)

 Check your operating system LUN limit.{: tip}